Drakenstein Local Municipality: History

 At the local elections of December 2000 the TLCs and TRCs were dissolved and the Drakenstein Municipality was established as a single local authority.
 At the same election the two District Councils were also dissolved and replaced by the Boland District Municipality.

+Since its establishment in 2000, the following parties or coalitions have governed the council:

+From 2000 to 2006, the mayor of the municipality was Christian Johannes George Leander of the NNP.
+It was divided into twenty-nine wards, with a total of fifty-eight councillors.

+After the local government elections of 2006, a coalition was formed by the African National Congress (ANC) and the Independent Democrats (ID), and Charmaine Manuel of the ANC was elected as Mayor with Wilhelm Nothnagel of the ID as Deputy Mayor.
+The municipality was divided into thirty-one wards, with a total of sixty-one councillors.

+In April 2007, the ID broke the coalition, and formed a new coalition with the Democratic Alliance (DA); Koos Louw of the DA was elected Mayor while Nothnagel remained Deputy Mayor.

+During the floor crossing period in September 2007, seven councillors (six from the ID, including Nothnagel, and an independent councillor) defected to the ANC, giving the ANC an outright majority (32 of 61 seats) on the council.
+Charmaine Manuel returned as Mayor, with Nothnagel continuing as deputy.

+In the 2011 local government elections the DA managed to turn the tables, and obtained an outright majority on the council, holding 35 seats out of 61.
+Gesie van Deventer was elected Mayor with Conrad Poole as Deputy Mayor.

+In May 2016, Mayor Van Deventer resigned and Deputy Mayor Poole took office as Mayor.
+Gert Combrink was elected Deputy Mayor.

+In the election of 3 August 2016 the Democratic Alliance (DA) obtained a majority of forty-three seats on the council.
+Conrad Poole was re-elected as Mayor, while Combrink was also re-elected.

 Politics

 The municipal council consists of sixty-five members elected by mixed-member proportional representation.
 Thirty-three councillors are elected by first-past-the-post voting in thirty-three wards, while the remaining thirty-two are chosen from party lists so that the total number of party representatives is proportional to the number of votes received.
 In the election of 1 November 2021 the Democratic Alliance (DA) obtained a majority of thirty-six seats on the council.

 The local council sends eight representatives to the council of the Cape Winelands District Municipality: five from the Democratic Alliance, two from the African National Congress, and one from the Economic Freedom Fighters.